 The Straight Razor, meanwhile, is The Bomb.
-It delivers a smooth and close shave because you can control its very sharp blade to cut really close to the skin.
+It delivers a smooth and close shave because you can control its very sharp blade to cut really close to the skin with minor irritations even if you shave everyday.
 There are no angles that a straight razor can’t handle when one is shaving.

 It is also versatile; it can cleanly shave off your stubble but it’s also perfect for trimming and defining sharp beard lines.
 Now I understand why wet shaving enthusiasts still prefer it as the ultimate tool for shaving.

 Tip 2: Prep Your Face

 For someone who’s accustomed to dry shaving with a disposable, prepping one’s face is a tedious thing that I usually like to skip over.
 Especially on a Monday morning.
 But little did I know that a hot moist towel can make the shaving experience easier and comfortable.

 In wet shaving, the hot water makes the stubbles manageable and the skin pliable so that they doesn’t resist the razor blade when it begins shaving your chin.
 A pre-shave beard oil will also do wonders for your skin as it will moisturize the skin follicles while also lifting the beard hairs away from the skin.
 This reduces the chances of skin irritation since shaving will become smoother.

 Tip 3: Use an All Natural Shaving Soap for the Lather

 Use a real shaving soap for lathering, not a bathing soap.
 A shaving soap is different from a bath soap in that it has more glycerin which prevents water loss and hydrates the skin.
 It also gives out a thicker lather that lasts long enough for you to finish shaving.